vippsas/vipps-ecom-api/vipps-ecom-api.md

 2: Just close Vipps, fall back to the merchant app, pick up the thread again there in `onActivityResult()`.

-In both cases, the merchant app should query the ecom API for updated status on the payment once user returns from Vipps.
+In both cases, the merchant app should query the eCom API for updated status on the payment once user returns from Vipps.

 #### Return to merchant app by actively deeplinking into it from Vipps